cloud-simple/docker-ciscat/README.md

   * `CCPD_TOKEN` - the **Authentication Token** generated for an `API` user in CCPD App
 * Create the directory `/srv/docker/smb/downloads` with the following directory structure within it and add there the corresponding content
   * `./assessor/` place here the distribution `zip` file with Assessor App, like: `./assessor/CIS-CAT-Assessor-v4.23.0.zip`
-  * `./license/` place here the distribution `zip` file with License Key, like: `./license/NewMember-LicenseKey-ClientConfigurationBundle.zip`
+  * `./license/` place here `zip` file with License Key, like: `./license/NewMember-LicenseKey-ClientConfigurationBundle.zip`
   * `./jre/` place here the distribution `zip` file with Java Runtime Env bundle for Windows x86-32 Architecture, like: `./jre/OpenJDK11U-jre_x86-32_windows_hotspot_11.0.17_8.zip`
   * `./jre64/` place here the distribution `zip` file with Java Runtime Env bundle for Windows x64 Architecture, like: `./jre64/OpenJDK11U-jre_x64_windows_hotspot_11.0.17_8.zip`
 * The following is an exemplary content of possible directory structure - more details on how the container processes the directory structure are available in the section **Deployment details - smb** below